grahamjeffries/DSSAT-container/README.md

 ```

 ## Notes
 Currently the Vagrantfile clones a fork of the main DSSAT repository.
-The branch introduces bug fixes which are required for *NIX systems but are not presently in the main repo.
+The fork introduces bug fixes which are required for *NIX systems but are not presently in the main repo.

 ## Dependencies
 - Vagrant (and thus VirtualBox)